swarris/2023-04-20-long-reads/_episodes/06-validation.md

 {: .challenge}

 > ## Mapping reads to the other assemblies
-> Use minimap2 to map the three read sets to each of the other assemblies.
-For example, map the PacBio reads against the Illumina assembly.
+> Use minimap2 to map the read sets to each of the other assemblies.
 > > ## Solution PacBio reads
 > > ~~~
-> > ./tools/minimap2-2.11_x64-linux/minimap2 -x map-pb -a ./results/illumina_assembly_contig.fa ./data/pacbio_reads.subsample.fasta > results/pacbio_illumina_assembly.subsample.sam
-> > ./tools/minimap2-2.11_x64-linux/minimap2 -x map-pb -a ./results/canu_nanopore/canu_nanopore.contigs.fasta ./data/pacbio_reads.subsample.fasta > results/pacbio_nanopore_assembly.subsample.sam
 > > ~~~
 > > {: .bash}
 > {: .solution}
 > > ## Solution Nanopore reads
 > > ~~~
-> > ./tools/minimap2-2.11_x64-linux/minimap2 -a -x map-ont ./results/illumina_assembly_contig.fa ./data/raw_data/nanopore_reads.fastq > results/nanopore_illumina_assembly.sam
-> > ./tools/minimap2-2.11_x64-linux/minimap2 -a -x map-ont ./results/canu_pacbio/canu_pacbio.contigs.fasta ./data/raw_data/nanopore_reads.fastq > results/nanopore_pacbio_assembly.sam
-> > ~~~
-> > {: .bash}
-> {: .solution}
-> > ## Solution Illumina reads
-> > ~~~
-> > ./tools/minimap2-2.11_x64-linux/minimap2 -a -x sr ./results/canu_pacbio/canu_pacbio.contigs.fasta ./data/raw_data/illumina_R1.subsample.fastq ./data/raw_data/illumina_R2.subsample.fastq > ./results/illumina_pacbio_assembly.sam
-> > ./tools/minimap2-2.11_x64-linux/minimap2 -a -x sr ./results/canu_nanopore/canu_nanopore.contigs.fasta ./data/raw_data/illumina_R1.subsample.fastq ./data/raw_data/illumina_R2.subsample.fastq > ./results/illumina_nanopore_assembly.sam
 > > ~~~
 > > {: .bash}
 > {: .solution}